-One of the biggest changes to the Common Application in 2011 was the addition of a 250- to 500-word length requirement for the personal essay.
+One of the biggest changes to the Common Application in 2013 was the revamping of the essay section.
+Not only does the application have all new essay prompts, but the 500-word limit from 2011 and 2012 has been replaced by a 650-word limit.
 Before 2011, the length of the essay was set by the judgment of the applicant (and some applicants who wrote 1,200-word essays showed bad judgment).

 Many colleges who don't use the Common Application also have clearly defined length limits for the essays.
 The University of California, for example, gives applicants a maximum of 1,000 words for two essays.

 I receive lots of email messages asking about these length limits.
 Can you go over the limit?
 If so, by how much?
 What if you need 700 words to convey your ideas?
 What if your essay is just a few words over?

 These are all good questions.
 After all, 650 words is not a lot of space in which to convey your personality, passions, and writing ability to the folks in the admissions office.
 And with holistic admissions, schools really do want to get to know the person behind your test scores and grades.